Polish police find body of Syrian man near Belarus border | Law-Order

 - Poland

-The body of a young Syrian man has been found in Poland near the border with Belarus, Polish police said on Saturday.
+The body of a young Syrian man has been found in Poland near the border with Belarus, Polish police said on Saturday, amid mounting international tension over a migrant crisis the European Union says has been orchestrated by Minsk.
+Thousands of migrants from the Middle East are sheltering in freezing conditions in the woods on the border between Belarus and EU states Poland and Lithuania, which are refusing to let them cross.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)